Researcher interacting with two children seated at a table reaching towards a box. A video camera is in the corner.

 Letters of Recommendation Required 3

-Students may enter the department once a year, in fall.
-The deadline for applying is December 1, with applicants notified by letter before March 1.
 All applicants must apply online.
-Accepted students must respond in writing by April 15.
+Admitted applicants may enter the department once a year in the fall term.
+Applicants are notified by letter before March 1.
+Accepted applicants must respond in writing by April 15.
 The application is judged on the basis of previous academic record, other experience, 3 letters of recommendation, personal statement, vitae, and writing sample.

 All applications must include a substantial sample of academic writing.
 For applicants already having an approved master's thesis, the thesis must be submitted.
-For students holding an M.A. that did not require a thesis, and for applicants currently pursuing an M.A., a paper from a graduate-level course or seminar may be submitted.
-For students holding a B.A., the writing sample might include sections from an undergraduate thesis or seminar paper, or a course paper.
+For applicants holding an MA that did not require a thesis, and for applicants currently pursuing an MA, a paper from a graduate-level course or seminar may be submitted.
+For applicants holding a BA, the writing sample might include sections from an undergraduate thesis or seminar paper, or a course paper.
 Applicants who wish to submit an alternative writing sample (for example, solely authored published article, solely authored research report or section of a research report) should check first with the chair of the Admissions Committee.

 Graduate School Resources